11 of the Fastest Growing Vegetables For Your Homestead

 Incredibly nutritious and easy as pie to grow.

-Like most leafy greens kale does better in cooler weather and can continue to grow all the way down to twenty degrees Fahrenheit.
+Like most leafy greens, kale does better in cooler weather and can continue to grow down to twenty degrees Fahrenheit.

 It usually develops a sweeter taste when the weather dips to a nice chill.
 A spring crop and a fall crop are ideal.
 Kale can grow through the winter in USDA zones 7-9.

-Days to Harvest: 60 days to full maturity but young leaves can be harvested when they reach the size of your hand.
-Make sure to leave at least four leaves on the plant if you harvest while it grows to maturity.
+Days to Harvest: 60 days to full maturity, but young leaves can be harvested when they reach the size of your hand.
+Make sure to leave at least four leaves on the plant if you harvest while it matures.

 Read: How to preserve kale